brti-dev/brti.dev/posts/bite-sized-history.md

   - history
   - teaching
 ---
-As histories and humanities teachers, we are the generals in the vanguard.
+As history teachers, we are the generals in the vanguard.
+The students are on the front line.
 The battle is against disinformation.

-Students in many countries have been taught a history that has been revised several times over, and in some places state control of all media makes it even more challenging to take a critical approach to the curriculum they've been fed their entire academic lives.
-Is this history, or is it propaganda?
-There are some things we can do to endow our young troops with the weapons to make it easier for them to distinguish between the two. <!-- more -->
+Students in many countries have been taught a history that has been revised several times over, and state control of media can make it even more challenging to take a critical approach to the curriculum students have been fed their entire academic lives.
+There is all too often a thin line between history and propaganda, a difficult line for impressionable young minds to distinguish.
+There are some things we can do to endow our young troops with the weapons to make it easier for them to make the distinction. <!-- more -->

 [This Tweet](https://twitter.com/GoughTeaches/status/1377055283999039489) from a teacher of U.S. History is an imperfect example of how we might present history.